AhsanIftikhr/DecisionTree_ID3_vs_Sklearn/README.md

-# DecisionTree_ID3_vs_Sklearn
+# Decision Tree ID3 vs Sklearn

+This repository includes:

-Manual implementation of ID3 decision tree and comparison with scikit-learn using PlayTennis dataset
+- ✔ Manual implementation of the ID3 decision tree algorithm using the PlayTennis dataset
+- ✔ Scikit-learn-based decision tree (entropy-based)
+- ✔ Accuracy comparison and predictions
+- ✔ Graphviz visualization